Documentation

 2. Client-Side Encryption: All encryption and decryption happens on your devices.
 The server never sees plaintext content.

-3. Multi-Device Access: All authenticated devices share the same master key, encrypted with your password.
+3. Multi-Device Access: All authenticated devices share the same master key.
+The Dashboard uses your password; the CLI pairs securely without needing it.

-4. Password-Protected Keys: Your master encryption key is encrypted with your password.
+4. Password-Protected Keys: Your master encryption key is encrypted with a key derived from your password.
 If you forget your password, your data cannot be recovered (by design).

 What's Protected